 I am sorry to say that soiled prairie tracker, Joe Kidd (Clint Eastwood), is having a very bad day.

 Oh!
-And if all that wasn't weird enough, weirder still, the very next say, Joe is contacted by wealthy landowner, Frank Harlan (Robert Duvall) to help him track down Charma, due to a bounty places upon his revolutionary head.
+And if all that wasn't weird enough, weirder still, the very next day, Joe is contacted by wealthy landowner, Frank Harlan (Robert Duvall), to help him track down Charma, due to a bounty placed on his revolutionary head.

 Still, do you think that Joe will accept this offer with open arms?
 As Frank did pay for him to get out of jail.
-No - not straight away - as Joe does not really want to get involved.
-However, later that same day, when Joe discovers that Charma has attacked his stable-hand - that's what prompts him to accepts Franks offer - and they ride off over the planes to ‘get their man’.
+No, not straight away, as Joe does not really want to get involved.
+However, later that same day, when Joe discovers that Charma has attacked his stable-hand, that's what prompts him to accept Frank's offer, and they ride off over the plains to ‘get their man’.

-Though, you have to remember that tracking down Charma is by no means an easy feet.
+Although, you have to remember that tracking down Charma is by no means an easy feat.
 You see, for them to be able to accomplish this tactical task, they: (1) Shoot down a crowd of Charmas compatriots when they approach them on the planes.
 (2) Intimidate Charmas female companion, Helen, when they come across her domicile.
-And (3) Come unstuck when they finally track Charma down, only to find out that he is hiding somewhere within a mountain-side that looms over a rustic lo-cal.
+And (3) Come unstuck when they finally track Charma down, only to find out that he is hiding somewhere within a mountainside that looms over a rustic region.

-Now to rectify this situation, Frank and his men kidnaps the residence of this lo-cal, and threatens Chama in the distance, that if he does not come out into the open, he will systematically shoot everyone in the vicinity within a twenty-four hour time span.
-Quietly, Joe isn’t too happy when he hears this declaration, and after a nights sleep, instigates a plan that causes havoc amongst Frank and his men – before delving into the mountain-side and suggesting to Chama another plan.
+To rectify this situation, Frank and his men kidnap the residents of this region and then threaten Chama at a distance that if he does not come out into the open, they will systematically shoot everyone in the vicinity within a twenty-four-hour time span.
+Quietly, Joe isn’t too happy when he hears this declaration, and after a night's sleep, he instigates a plan that causes havoc amongst Frank and his men – before delving into the mountainside and suggesting to Chama another plan.

 So what is this plan?
 And will it be able to provide a reasonable outcome for all involved?
 Hmm?
-Maybe – depending on your perspective that is.
-As it is long – drawn out – and suspenseful plan – involving a lot of shooting – a lot of riding – but ultimately a lot of luck, CHOO-CHOO!
+Maybe – depending on your perspective, that is.
+As it is a long, drawn-out, and suspenseful plan, involving a lot of shooting – a lot of riding – but ultimately a lot of luck, CHOO-CHOO!

 THE REVIEW:

-First off, let me just say that 'Joe Kidd' was an Elmore Leonard novel which has been adapted into filmic form - just like 'Jackie Brown', 'Get Shorty', and 'Out Of Sight'.
-So from this alone, you know what type of things to expect, right?
-A lot of voice-over narration – parallel plot points’ – and a twist at the end – correct?
+First off, let me just say that 'Joe Kidd' was an Elmore Leonard novel that was adapted into filmic form - just like 'Jackie Brown', 'Get Shorty', and 'Out Of Sight'.
+So for this alone, you know what type of things to expect, right?
+A lot of voice-over narration – parallel plot points – and a twist at the end – correct?
 Nope.
-Plus, in addition this, the Director of this film, John Sturges, the man who brought us 'The Magnificent Seven', 'The Great Escape', and 'The Gunfight at the OK Coral'.
-So from this alone – you should also get a lot of dramatic tension – a lot of pathos – and a lot of coy remark’s too – correct?
+In addition to this, we have to factor in the director of this film, John Sturges, the man who brought us 'The Magnificent Seven', 'The Great Escape', and 'The Gunfight at the OK Coral'.
+Therefore, you should also get a lot of dramatic tension – a lot of pathos – and a lot of coy remarks too – correct?
 Nope again.

 Oh!
 And let’s not forget about Clint Eastwood, as... err...
 I think that I have made my point by now – don’t you?